timk11/crypto-tax-tools/README.md

 # crypto-tax-tools
-Tools for compiling cryptocurrency transactions into CSV files compatible with crypto tax software packages
+This repository containes tools for compiling cryptocurrency transactions into CSV files compatible with Koinly crypto tax software, for selected chains that are not integrated or not easily managed with Koinly.
+The resulting files can also be modified for compatibility with other tax software packages.